 In July of 1991, relations between World Championship Wrestling and The National Wrestling Alliance began to break down.
 Ric Flair, then recognized as both WCW and NWA World Heavyweight Champion, debuted for the World Wrestling Federation, taking the WCW/NWA belt with him.
 WCW insisted Flair vacated the title upon his departure in July.
 Meanwhile, the NWA wouldn’t strip Flair of the title until he officially signed with the WWF in August.
 WCW would crown a new champion on July 14th, when Lex Luger defeated Barry Windham at the Great American Bash.
-The National Wrestling Alliance, however, would leave their world heavyweight Championship vacant for almost a whole year.
-The NWA elected to crown the winner of the 1992 G1 Climax their new World Heavyweight Champion.
+However, the National Wrestling Alliance would leave their world heavyweight Championship vacant for almost a whole year.
+The NWA elected to crown the winner of the 1992 G1 Climax, their new World Heavyweight Champion.
 WCW and NWA would re-unify their belts in February 1993.
 That relationship ended when WCW officially withdrew from the NWA on September 1st, 1993.
 We remember on this day twenty-seven years ago, Shane Douglas throws away the NWA Championship.

 Shane Douglas Throws Away the NWA Championship